QuestNetwork/qD/README.md

 # Manual & Documentation

-See our automated documentation at: https://questnetwork.github.io/docs
+See our automated documentation for more information: https://questnetwork.github.io/docs

 ## Lead Maintainer